-Child healthcare.
+Child healthcare

-10. Every child has a right to health care, of which parents, national government and the county government shall have the responsibility of providing irrespective of age, race, sex, tribe or religion
+10. Every child has a right to health care, of which parents, national government and the county government shall have the responsibility of providing irrespective of age, race, sex, tribe or religion Immunization, vaccination andde-worming

-Immunization, vaccination and de-worming
+Immunization, Vaccination and de-worming

-- 11. Every child has a right to free immunization, vaccination, growth, monitoring, and de-worming at any public health facility. - Annual check up - 12.
-Any child below the age of five years is entitled to free medical care at any public health facility.
+11. Every child has a right to free immunization, vaccination, growth monitoring, and de-worming at any public health facility.

+Annual check up

+12. Any child below the age of five years is entitled to free medical care at any public health facility.